KorenLeslieCohen/travel-journal/README.md

 ## Background

 This Ruby on Rails application utilizes the Facebook API and OmniAuth gem for login, as well as the Mandrill API to send custom HTML emails to users after a trip is entered.
 JavaScript accordions and CSS modals hide and render user data.
 JavaScript calculator helps users estimate trip budget.
+Datepicker allows users to set trip date directly from calendar.
 In-line editing allows users to easily add to their trips.

 ## Usage